Australian Tax FAQs from Sydney Moving Guide Readers

 I would like to thank H&R Block Australia for providing the information below.
 It was a huge help as I was in a bit of a tight spot.

 A while ago I was contacted by a tax accountant in Sydney offering to do an FAQ for new Australian taxpayers.
 I jumped on it and sent out an email asking my newsletter subscribers if they had any questions about Australian taxes.

 The response was huge.
 After going through all the questions from readers, I came up with 25 questions and sent them off to the tax accountant then waited for his reply.
 And waited, and waited, then I started emailing him, still no response.
-Finally, months later, he replied that he was no longer interest in doing an FAQ.
+Finally, months later, he replied that he was no longer interested in doing an FAQ.
 Boo.

-That’s when I reached out to H&R Block Australia to see if there was anyway they could help out.
-Thankfully they said yes, but wasn’t able to answer all 25 reader’s questions at once.
+That's when I reached out to H&R Block Australia to see if there was any way they could help out.
+Thankfully they said yes, but weren't able to answer all 25 reader's questions at once.
 Instead, they suggested starting with the top six questions and then go from there.
 I do still have all the other tax questions and will be working on getting answers for those myself.
 I will update this post as I go, so subscribe to notified when those updates are.